winitzki/scall/tutorial/programming_dhall.md

 onetwo = 1 : 2 : onetwo  -- [ 1, 2, 1, 2, 1, 2, ... ]
 ```

-Although Dhall does not support recursion directly, one can use certain tricks (the Church encoding and existential types) to write non-recursive definitions for recursive types, recursive functions, and "lazy infinite" data structures.
+Although Dhall does not support recursion directly, one can use certain tricks (the Church encoding and existential types) to write non-recursive definitions that implement recursive types, recursive functions, and "lazy infinite" data structures.
 Later chapters in this book will show how that can be achieved.

 In practice, this means Dhall programs are limited to working with finite data structures and fold-like iterative functions on them.
-With this limitation, Dhall supports a wide variety of iterative and recursive computations.
+Within this limitation, Dhall supports a wide variety of iterative and recursive computations.

 #### No side effects